marcinzh/enterprise/README.md

 - `Router.Fx` - An instance of Turbolift's `Choice` effect.
 Allows defining routes by partial functions.
 Composition can be done with Turbolift's `++!` operator (similar to `<|>` of `Alternative`).

 With future version of Turbolift, service will be able to use any number of effects that are handled outside the server scope.
-Each request-response cycle will be able to share those effects.

 ## Example